 I can say this, because that’s how I started, lol.
 Then I found Wealthy Affiliate, and my failures turned to successes.
 And I wish this for you as well.

 Wealthy Affiliate is a powerful platform that takes you by the hand and walks you through everything you need to learn, from the ground up.
-Not only do they show you how to build a website from scratch, they provide:

 - A keyword research tool – Find low-competition keywords for the best ranking.

-This is the only platform online that provides everything under one roof.
-So for the approximate price of a website and hosting elsewhere, you can get all that PLUS excellent training, extra free site monitoring and security, and much more for one single price.
+And for the approximate price of a website and hosting elsewhere, you can get all that PLUS excellent training, extra free site monitoring and security, and much more for one single price.

 So what business do you have needing a website?
 I’d love to hear from you.

-And if you have any questions please leave a comment below.
+P.S.
 Do you know anyone who can benefit from this post?
 Please pass it along.